Information Based Data-Driven Characterization of Stability and Influence in Power Systems: Influence Characterization of IEEE 9 Bus System

 \subsection{IEEE 9 Bus System Modelling and Data Generation}

-To capture dynamic behavior of power system dynamic algebraic equation (DAE) models are used and are reduced to only dynamical equations \cite{Sauer_pai_book}, as given in equation (\ref{generator_dynamic_eq}).
+To capture the dynamic behavior of a power system, dynamic algebraic equation (DAE) models are used as represented in equation (\ref{generator_dynamic_eq}).
 Here various components such as generator, load and controller dynamics are modeled along with network constraints.
-To simplify data generation, a linearized model for such a dynamical system is perturbed along a stable equilibrium and state measurements are recorded.
-Each of the three generators illustrated in Fig. \ref{9bus_diag} are modelled with $4^{th}$ order dynamic model along with a $3^{rd}$ order stabilizer.
+The generators are modelled as a $4^{th}$ order dynamical system with the following equations of motion.

 { }